MysteriousJ/Joystick-Input-Examples/README.md

 ### XInput
 XInput is a simple API similar to multimedia joystick.
 It only works with XBox controllers, but makes getting controller state and setting rumble nice and easy.

-XInputGetState() has been known to cause a several millisecond hang when trying to access non existent devices, for example, asking for player 2 input when only one controller is plugged in.
+XInputGetState() has been known to cause a several millisecond hang when trying to access non existent devices, for example, asking for player 2 input when only player 1 is plugged in.
 You'll probably want to query which controller indices are available once, and only get regular updates from devices you know are connected.
 See the [Detecting Device Changes](#detecting-device-changes) section for more details.

 ### Files
 You can interact with a device by opening it with `CreateFile()`.
 This gives you maximum control over the device; you just have to know what bytes to use.
 It's a straightforward way to communicate with popular devices that are worth your time to hard code.
 [Read Jan Axelson's "HIDs up" article](https://www.embedded.com/hids-up/) for an introduction to low-level HID I/O. For XBox controllers, [MMozeiko has an excellent example program](https://gist.github.com/mmozeiko/b8ccc54037a5eaf35432396feabbe435) that uses file I/O instead of the XInput API, and [Dave Midison has a great walkthrough of using Wireshark](https://www.partsnotincluded.com/understanding-the-xbox-360-wired-controllers-usb-data/) to reverse engineer the data needed.